-To help our patients achieve a more even complexion, California Skin Institute providers offer a variety of treatments to get rid of acne scars.* This is a vital step in acne treatment, because it reduces reminders of previous breakouts, and may even prevent acne in the future.* For example, it is not uncommon for patients to become so concerned with the appearance of acne scars that they begin to use too much makeup to cover up the blemishes and rough texture.
-This unfortunately leads to pore clogging and more breakouts in the future.
-By utilizing a their expertise and state-of-the-art technology to get rid of acne scars, California Skin Institute providers can help you in working toward your aesthetic goals with minimal side effects or down-time.*
+To help our patients achieve a more even complexion, California Skin Institute practitioners offer a variety of treatments to get rid of acne scars.
+This is a vital step in acne treatment, because it reduces reminders of previous breakouts, and may even prevent acne in the future.
+For example, it is not uncommon for patients to become so concerned with the appearance of acne scars that they begin to use too much makeup to cover up the blemishes and rough texture.
+This, unfortunately, leads to pore clogging and more breakouts in the future.
+By utilizing their expertise and state-of-the-art technology to get rid of acne scars, California Skin Institute practitioners can help you in working toward your aesthetic goals with minimal side effects or downtime.

 How Acne Scars Form

 When discussing acne scars, it’s important to keep in mind that this skin issue can come in many different forms.
 For example, some scars are characterized by strong pigmentation, while other scars physically alter the surface of the skin.
 Further, scars can vary widely in their severity.